lostintangent/gistpad/README.md

    > **GitHub Enterprise users**: Set the `gistpad.apiUrl` setting to point at the API URL of your GitHub server instance (e.g. `https://[YOUR_HOST]/api/v3`).

 1. Open the `GistPad` tab _(look for the notebook icon in the activity bar)_.
 From there, you can open a Gist by ID/URL, explore the [`Showcase`](#showcase), or sign-in in with a GitHub token, in order to view/edit/create/delete/fork/clone your own gists.
 To sign-in, you can generate an auth token by visiting [this page](https://github.com/settings/tokens/new), giving the token a name (e.g. `gistpad`), and ensuring to check the `gist` checkbox.
+If you want to create and manage repos, then make sure the token has the `repo` scope as well.

    <img width="300px" src="https://user-images.githubusercontent.com/116461/69827991-d56f5580-11ce-11ea-9081-17f27b470fd1.png" />

-   > **Git+HTTPS Users**: If you've already signed-in to `github.com` with the `git` CLI, GistPad will attempt to provide "single-sign on", assuming you're using HTTPS-based auth, and your login session includes the `gist` scope _(SSH-based auth isn't supported)_.
+   > **Git+HTTPS Users**: If you've already signed-in to `github.com` with the `git` CLI, you can tell GistPad to enable "single-sign on" by setting the `GistPad: Git SSO` setting to `true`.
+Note that this assumes you're using HTTPS-based auth, and your login session includes the `gist` scope _(SSH-based auth isn't supported)_.

 1. Create a new gist by clicking the `+` icon in the `Gists` toolbar and specifying the files to seed it with (including support for [directories](#files-and-directories)!).
 Additionally, you can create gists from local files or snippets, by right-clicking them in the `Explorer` tree, or right-clicking an editor window/tab, and selecting `Copy File to Gist`, `Add Selection to Gist` or `Paste Gist File Contents` ([details](#contributed-commands-editor))